roberthowton/academic-kickstart/content/course-illusion/_index.md

 - seeking out *additional* resources on course topics, such as articles, books, podcasts, or lectures;
 - taking detailed notes on course readings; sharing your academic strategies, tips, and habits with others;
 - creating and sharing artistic media relating to course content, such as drawings, paintings, poetry, music, comics, videos, podcasts, or short stories;
-- visiting a museum or seeking out artistic works in other ways and sharing how these works relate to course topics;
+- visiting a museum (virtually or in person) or seeking out artistic works in other ways and sharing how these works relate to course topics;
 - reflecting either in writing or in discussion on the relation of course topics to recent news stories, opinion pieces,or magazine articles or to research, theories, or findings from other disciplines.

 {{% alert note %}}